joeyday/glideguide.blog/_drafts/glidequery-perks-part-1.md

 categories: glidequery
 ---

-One of the main points I made in [Part 0](/2023/01/30/glidequery-perks-part-0.html) was that GlideRecord is a Java object and its various methods return Java types and more Java objects, so it doesn't behave like native JavaScript.
+One of the main points I made in [Part 0](/2023/01/30/glidequery-perks-part-0.html) of this series was that GlideRecord is a Java object and its various methods return Java types and more Java objects, so it doesn't behave like native JavaScript.
 In contrast, though GlideQuery does call GlideRecord to perform database operations under the hood, its public interface is written entirely in JavaScript and was intentionally designed to behave like JavaScript.

 ## JavaScript native types